jrburke/blade/README.md

 * Use advanced features where possible
 * JQuery API matching
 * Focus on the code, not the tooling
-* Provide BSD licensed, CLA-safe code
+* Provide BSD licensed, CLA-backed code

 The initial code in the repo does **not** fully reflect the principles above yet, it is just hacked together at the moment, more as an experiment on how best to express these choices.
 Also note that these choices may change over time as the experiment progresses.